Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Common food intolerances include:

 Meat and dairy.
 Food intolerance is one of the main reasons that people who have gastric band surgery often don't get enough protein in their diet.
-Many eat less than half of the recommended amount of protein because they can't tolerate foods rich in protein.
+The band may need to be adjusted and opened slightly to allow you to eat enough protein-rich foods.

 You should also seek medical help right away if you have any unusual symptoms, such as severe exhaustion, confusion, a feeling of being cold when others are not, and unexplained bruising.
 These are signs that your body is starved for nutrients.

 You may have eaten high-calorie foods, like pastries and ice cream, before your surgery.
-Now you'll need to eat a diet that's high in protein and lower in calories.
+After surgery, you'll need to eat a diet that's high in protein and lower in calories.

 Food intolerance can make it hard to stick with your diet.
 So, your weight loss may slow or even reverse.
 If you don't eat certain foods or food groups, you may not get key nutrients.